SalesforceCommerceCloud/b2c-crm-sync/README.md

 ### Salesforce Customer 360 Platform Configuration Instructions

 #### Assign the B2C Integration Tools Permission Set to the Administrator
+b2c-crm-sync leverages a permission-set to provide application access to a user.
+You can use this permission-set to assign the application to other users -- and customize it to align with your security priorities.

 1. Enter Setup.